 The purpose of this course is to provide students with a deeper understanding of health and wellness education with an Anishinaabe perspective within the K-6 elementary education classroom.
-The curriculum reflects the growing body of research that emphasizes teaching essential knowledge, shaping personal values and beliefs that support healthy behaviors, shaping group norms that value a healthy lifestyle, developing the essential health and wellness skills necessary to adopt, practice, and maintain health-enhancing behaviors, and creating schoolbased wellness policies addressing nutrition, physical activity, and traditional health practices and beliefs.
-(Prerequisite: Acceptance into the Elementary Education program).
+The curriculum reflects the growing body of research that emphasizes teaching essential knowledge, shaping personal values and beliefs that support healthy behaviors, shaping group norms that value a healthy lifestyle, developing the essential health and wellness skills necessary to adopt, practice, and maintain health-enhancing behaviors, and creating school-based wellness policies addressing nutrition, physical activity, and traditional health practices and beliefs.

-Educational Psychology
+EDU 3210 3 credits Educational Psychology

 This course focuses on educational psychology with an emphasis on both the Indigenous and non-Indigenous perspective.
 A multilevel framework is used to understand K-6 students, their families, and communities.
 Students will learn how historical trauma may affect the developmental progression of students and the individual variation within the social, emotional, moral, and cognitive domains.
 Students will also explore how culture and traditions may enhance wellness in an educational setting.
-(Prerequisite: SOC 2001, AMIN 2300, and acceptance into the Elementary Education program a.).